Crusade of 1101: Aftermath

 William of Nevers also escaped to Tarsus and joined the rest of the survivors there as did Raymond of Toulouse.
-Under Raymond's command they captured Tortosa (Tartous), with help from a Genoese fleet.
-By now the crusade was more of a pilgrimage.
+Under Raymond's command they captured Tortosa (Tartous) with help from a Genoese fleet.
+The crusade became more of a pilgrimage.
 The survivors arrived at Antioch at the end of 1101, and at Easter in 1102 arrived in Jerusalem.
 Afterwards, many of them simply went home, their vow having been fulfilled, although some remained behind to help King Baldwin I defend against an Egyptian invasion at Ramla.
 Stephen, Count of Blois, father of Stephen, the future King of England, was killed during this battle, as was Hugh VI of Lusignan, ancestor of the future Lusignan dynasty of Jerusalem and Cyprus.
 Joscelin of Courtenay also stayed behind, and survived to become Count of Edessa in 1118.

-The defeat of the crusaders allowed Kilij Arslan to establish his capital at Iconium, and also proved to the Muslim world that the crusaders were not invincible, as they appeared to be during the First Crusade.
-The crusaders and Byzantines each blamed the other for the defeat, and neither of them were able to ensure a safe route through Anatolia now that Kilij Arslan had strengthened his position.
+The defeat of the Crusaders allowed Kilij Arslan to establish his capital at Iconium and also proved to the Muslim world that the Crusaders were not invincible, as they appeared to be during the First Crusade.
+The Crusaders and Byzantines each blamed the other for the defeat, and neither of them were able to ensure a safe route through Anatolia since Kilij Arslan had strengthened his position.
 The only open route to the Holy Land was the sea route, which benefitted the Italian maritime republics.
 The lack of a safe land route from Constantinople also benefitted the Principality of Antioch, where Tancred, ruling for his uncle Bohemond, was able to consolidate his power without Byzantine interference.
 Both the Second and Third Crusades suffered similar difficulties when attempting to cross Anatolia.